flutter/flutter/specs/style.md

     // true if this is the first time this property is being resolved for this element,
     // or if the last time it was resolved, the value was a different object

-  attribute Boolean layoutDependent; // default to false
+  // attribute Boolean layoutDependent void setLayoutDependent();
-    // set this if the value should be recomputed each time the ownerLayoutManager's dimensions change, rather than being cached
+    // call this if the value should be recomputed each time the ownerLayoutManager's dimensions change, rather than being cached
+  Boolean getLayoutDependent();
+    // returns true if setLayoutDependent has been called since the last reset()

   // attribute "BitField" dependencies; // defaults to no bits set void dependsOn(PropertyHandle property);